-Sandra is currently Acting Head of School, and contributes teaching to the School's fulltime MA in Museum Studies and to the distance learning Masters programmes.
+Sandra is currently on study leave.
+She contributes research-led teaching on objects, collections, cultures and communities to the School's fulltime MA in Museum Studies and to the distance learning Masters programmes.
 She is also Joint Chief Editor of Berghahn's international annual journal in museum studies, Museum Worlds: Advances in Research.
-Her teaching is synergistic with her research, focusing on the crosscultural and the culturally sensitive; world arts and museum ethnography; approaches to objects, cultural heritage, interpretation, and sensory and emotional engagement; and relationships between the tangible and the intangible (and how they may be understood in different contexts).

 Sandra came to the School in 2003, after holding postdoctoral research posts at the University of Oxford's Pitt Rivers Museum and in the University of Oxford's Department for International Development, and lecturing in Oxford's School of Anthropology and Museum Ethnography and at the University of East Anglia.
 She worked for over ten years in various curatorial and collections management capacities at the Pitt Rivers Museum.
-Sandra has also made major field collections of contemporary textiles from Thailand and Burma for the Pitt Rivers Museum and Brighton Museum & Art Gallery, consulted on a range of refugee and museum projects, and been a Graduate Fellow at the Smithsonian Institution.
+She has made major field collections of contemporary textiles from Southeast Asia for two major UK museums, consulted on refugee and museum projects and been a Smithsonian Institution Graduate Fellow.
 She undertook her doctorate in social anthropology at the University of Oxford, where she was Old Members' Scholar at Jesus College and recipient of the Royal Anthropological Institute's Sutasoma Starred Award.
-It was then that she began her ongoing work with Karenni refugees (from Burma) living in camps on the northwestern border of Thailand.
+It was then that she began her work with encamped Karenni refugees living on the Thai-Burma border.

-Sandra collaborates with museums, galleries and non-governmental organisations in the UK and internationally, and is currently working with the National Museum Institute (New Delhi) and other cultural organisations and museums in India.
+Sandra collaborates with academic colleagues, museums, galleries and non-governmental organisations in the UK and internationally, and is currently working with the National Museum Institute (New Delhi) and other cultural organisations and museums in India.

-She has published six books, including an edited volume that repositions approaches to materiality, sensory experience and emotional engagement in the museum and a monograph that looks at forced migration through a new, materiality, lens.
+She has published six books, including an edited volume that repositions approaches to materiality, sensory experience and emotional engagement in the museum and a monograph that looks at forced migration through an innovative, material lens.

-Sandra currently supervises students working on a range of research areas and is interested in supervising students working on topics around objects in museums, museum ethnography and material culture, displacement and exile, material and museum anthropology, tangible and intangible culture, changes in cultural practice and how it is understood (particularly in South or Southeast Asia or the UK), and sensory culture and sensory engagement and experience.
+Sandra currently supervises students working on a range of research areas and is interested in supervising students working on topics around objects in museums; museum ethnography and material culture; displacement and exile; material and museum anthropology; tangible and intangible culture; changes in cultural practice and how it is experienced, represented and understood (particularly in South or Southeast Asia or the UK); and sensory engagement and experience.

 Past PhD students have explored topics that include: